CryptoManufaktur-io/sei-docker/README.md

 ## Updating sei-docker from v1.0.0

-Before upgrading the seid binary, run `./seid update` without changing the `SEID_VERSION` env var.
+Before upgrading the seid binary, run `./seid update` without changing the `SEID_TAG` env var.
 It will set up cosmovisor using the current binary.

-Once that's done, you can update `SEID_VERSION` and restart the container so the new binary is compiled and added to the upgrades folder.
+Once that's done, you can update `SEID_TAG` and restart the container so the new binary is compiled and added to the upgrades folder.

 ### CLI